Kronark/Node-Compiler-Prototype/docs/LEXICON.md

 ## Socket

 A socket is an individual input of a **node instance**.
 Associated with a label and/or an **input field** of a specific **type**.
 Depending on this type, a **pin** is created for the given socket to allow for other sockets of the same type to connect.
-In the context of the Compiler, sockets are associated with a direction: a socket can only be associated with an **input field** if it is in the incoming / input direction.
+In the context of the Compiler, sockets are associated with a direction.
+A socket can only be associated with an **input field** if it is in the incoming / input direction.
 Otherwise, the socket is in the outgoing / output direction, it can only be labeled.

 ## Pin